Deducteam/isabelle_dedukti/README.md

 export_theory,export_proofs,record_proofs=2
 ```

-For instance, here is a ROOT file to build Main and Complex_Main with proof recording:
+For instance, here is a ROOT file to build all the HOL theories up to `Main` and `Complex_Main` with proof recording:
 ```
 session HOL_wp (main) = Pure +
   description "